shanegibbs/dragon-gen/docs/rust-backend.md

 The `wasm-wrapper.ts` file provides a TypeScript interface that:
 - Initializes the WASM module
 - Wraps Rust types in TypeScript classes
-- Maintains API compatibility with the original TypeScript implementation
+- Provides TypeScript-friendly APIs for the Rust backend

 ## Building